0cjs/sedoc/aws/iam.md

 Access Management (IAM)][IAM] system, which includes the Security Token Service (STS).

-Note: the term _account_ below refers to an 'AWS account' which is a single administrative entity (with a _root login_) containing all IAM users and other resources.
+The term _account_ below refers to an 'AWS account' which is a single administrative entity (with a _root login_) containing all IAM users and other resources.
 The account is identified with a nine-digit account number and may also have an optional _account alias_, a unique